1 Quality approach

 Figure 1-3.
 QMS preparation

-Step 1 involves identifying the needs and expectations (requirements) of stakeholdersperson, group or organization that can affect or be affected by a company (see also ISO 26000, 2.20)
+Step 1 involves identifying the needs and expectations (requirements) of stakeholders

-The involvement of top managementgroup or persons in charge of the organizational control at the highest level (see also ISO 9000, 3.1.1) at its highest level is truly indispensable.
+The involvement of top management at its highest level is truly indispensable.
 The advice of a consultant is often solicited.
-Determining the current status of the management systemset of processes allowing objectives to be achieved (see also ISO 9000, 3.5.3) (whole or partial) would be welcome at this stage.
+Determining the current status of the management system (whole or partial) would be welcome at this stage.
 An external certification body is chosen.

 One of the key questions that comes up quickly (step 2) is the need for this decision.
 If this is not really necessary or if the estimated costs of the certification approach exceed the available resources, it is better to reject this idea immediately.